 After completing a career assessment, I came to terms with the fact that I would never become a lawyer.
 Instead, I discovered that psychology was the field in which I was truly interested.
 Subsequently, I enrolled in a science degree, during which time, I had the opportunity to study at Indiana University in the United States on a scholarship program.

-Upon graduating, I travelled to London and worked as a Consultant for Hudson, one of the world’s largest recruitment agencies.
+Upon graduating, I travelled to London and worked as a Consultant for TMP Worldwide (now known as Hudson), one of the world’s largest recruitment agencies.
 It was during this time that I developed my interest in career assessments and career counselling services.

 Thankfully, I discovered a career that I find interesting and rewarding, and at the same time, can provide guidance to individuals who are in the difficult situation of choosing a suitable occupation.
 Had I completed a career assessment earlier, I may have saved myself $8000 in university fees and many weekends spent writing essays on contract law.”